 Early History of the Enkpent family

-Another 323 words (23 lines of text) covering the years 1217 and 1301 are included under the topic Early Enkpent History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Enkpent research.
+Another 90 words (6 lines of text) covering the years 1217 and 1301 are included under the topic Early Enkpent History in all our PDF Extended History products and printed products wherever possible.

 Enkpent Spelling Variations